Insights·Writing

 Value-Up reform

-The Financial Services Commission's Corporate Value-Up Program, launched in 2024, is Korea's answer to the Tokyo Stock Exchange reforms that moved Japan's disclosure rate from 49% to over 90% inside fifteen months.
-Commercial Code Article 382-3, enacted July 2025 after a presidential veto, a re-filing, and eighteen legislative attempts across two assemblies, codifies director duty to shareholders directly rather than to the company in abstract.
-Five entertainment-adjacent companies sit in the Value-Up Index: SM, JYP, SOOP, NCSoft, and Cheil Worldwide.
-HYBE, YG, and RBW are not included.
-No entertainment company has yet filed a formal Value-Up plan.
+The Financial Services Commission's Corporate Value-Up Program, launched in 2024, is Korea's answer to the Tokyo Stock Exchange reforms that moved the Prime Market disclosure rate from 49% to over 90% inside fifteen months.
+Commercial Code Article 382-3, enacted July 2025 after a presidential veto, a re-filing, and repeated attempts across two assemblies, codifies director duty to shareholders directly rather than to the company in abstract.
+In the 2024 inaugural Value-Up Index, the entertainment-adjacent members were SM, JYP, SOOP, NCSoft, and Cheil Worldwide, with HYBE, YG, and RBW outside it.
+The index is being rebalanced from June 2026 toward disclosure-compliant firms, so that membership is in flux, and at the inaugural index no entertainment company had filed a formal Value-Up plan.
 The reform has begun.
 The full weight has not yet arrived.

 IP consolidation